Chungcheongbuk-do(Chungju-si)

 Gangwon-do(Gangneung-si)

-It is a place where you can enjoy various kinds of steak.
-This Western dishes restaurant is located in Gangneung-si, Gangwon-do.
-The most famous menu is steak.
+It is a place where you can eat noodles and Suyuk (boiled beef slices).
+The best menu at this restaurant is noodles.
+This Korean dishes restaurant is located in Gangneung-si, Gangwon-do.